BuildingAtom/project-pages/README.md

 ---

 At this point, you have all the most basic initial configuration down!
-Read through `index.markdown` to see what can be done in terms of actual contet.
+Read through `index.markdown` to see what can be done in terms of actual content.
 The kramdown interpreter is used here, with the rouge code-highlighter.